The “Right Care” Case Management Model

 by XSOLIS Insights, on Jun 19, 2017 10:43:57 AM

 What was once seen as the best is simply mediocre now.
-What is now required is a new philosophy encouraging a forward-thinking culture that reacts to change quickly, and at times, proactively leads the change.
-What we need now are “leading practices.”
+What is now required is a new philosophy.
+It must encourage a forward-thinking culture that reacts to change quickly, and at times, proactively leads the change.

 Each part of the workflow is performed by three different individuals.
-Unfortunately, this practice has created the risk of communication silos as well as work flow that can negatively impact patient care and throughput while creating a multitude of other barriers.
+Unfortunately, this practice has created the risk of communication silos.
+This can negatively impact patient care and throughput while creating a multitude of other barriers.

 Using Einstein’s idea that problems cannot be solved “with the same thinking that created them,” we made a decision to turn the triad model on its side.
 As a result, “Right Care” was envisioned.

 The “Right Care” Case Management model is an interdisciplinary hourglass model designed to manage the flow of resources needed by a patient proactively versus “chasing” to review and validate the use of resources after they’ve been consumed.
 It’s an innovative, non-traditional process that moves away from the triad cylindrical structure that leads to the risk of silos.

 The pilot for Right Care has been implemented in two hospitals over eight weeks with very early evidence of measurable improvements.